JTGonzo/Single_Physics_Solvers/INSTALL.md

 >> main_CSM

 as determined by the solver type.
-Doing this begins the example simulation and creates a "Figures" folder where the simulation configuration is output to periodically as a series of *.vtk files.
-IN the casse of the CFD solver a "Results" folder is also created where the resultant aerodynamic forces integrated over the defined FSI interface is output after each time step.
+Doing this begins the example simulation and creates a "Figures" folder where the simulation configuration is output periodically as a series of *.vtk files.
+In the casse of the CFD solver a "Results" folder is also created where the resultant aerodynamic forces (integrated over the defined FSI interface) are print to a file contained therein after each time step.

 Running your own Simulation
 ------------------
 <ins>***Mesh and .MAT file generation***</ins><br>
 See this brief tutorial on how to set up the **.mat** files needed to perform your own simulations.
 These .mat files define the geometric/spatial properties of the problem you intend to investigate.
-Pay special attention on how to define and identify the boundary and interface surfaces.
+Pay special attention to how you define and identify the boundary and interface surfaces.

 <ins>***Editting main_CFD.m or main_CSM.m ***</ins><br>
 The only adjustments that are needed in this file to run your own simulations are